juristr/juristr.github.com/_posts/2018-11-29-better-route-guard-redirects.md

 }
 ```

-Starting with version 7.1 we can **now also return an** `**UrlTree**` object.
+Starting with version 7.1 we can **now also return a** `**UrlTree**` object.

-> What is an `UrlTree`?
+> What is a `UrlTree`?
 The [Angular docs describes](https://angular.io/api/router/UrlTree) it as follows: “Since a router state is a tree, and the URL is nothing but a serialized state, the URL is a serialized tree.
 UrlTree is a data structure that provides a lot of affordances in dealing with URLs”.

 The easiest way to create such an `UrlTree` is by using the `parseUrl(…)` or `createUrlTree(…)` functions of the `Router` object.